niboc/useActions/README.md

 # useActions
-The potential of useReducer by using simple methods
+The potential of useReducer by using simple methods.
+When rendering only changes what really changes.
+Methods retain their original reference.
+Please leave your comments, they are appreciated.

 [DEMO](https://codesandbox.io/s/useactions-9uhbz)